 - This upgrade process will require you to wipe the device entirely, which will lose all data.

 - I don’t recommend you attempt this if you are not confident with troubleshooting.

 - Windows 10 Media Creation Tool: here (scroll down on that page)

 - Direct download of ISO: here (be sure to choose the 32bit option!)

 - Rufus (ISO-to-USB tool): here

-- Drivers: please leave a comment or send me a message and I will email you the link to download the drivers!
+- Drivers: download here.
+If the link does not work, please leave a comment or send me a message and I will email you a new link to download the drivers.

 - Touchscreen rotation fix: here

 - Download the ISO for windows 10, 32bit from here